23 FAQs on choosing and using accounting software in your business

 - What should we think about when choosing accounting software?

-- Should we get a package that does payroll, too?
+- Should we get an accounting package that does payroll, too?

 - How can I make sure accounting software will be right for the long-term?